aws-deadline/deadline-cloud-for-keyshot/DEVELOPMENT.md

 The submitter is built from multiple source files using the `build.py` script.
 To make changes:

+1. **Configure KeyShot Python settings**: Deactivate KeyShot's "Use local Python paths" setting to prevent accidentally using Python libraries that KeyShot doesn't include.
+Open KeyShot's preferences, click **General**, then unselect the **Use local Python paths** option.

-1. Modify the source files in `src/` (submitter.py, session_manager.py, keyshot_bridge.py, etc.)
+2. Modify the source files in `src/` (submitter.py, session_manager.py, keyshot_bridge.py, etc.)
-2. Run the build script to generate the final submitter file:
+3. Run the build script to generate the final submitter file:
    ```bash
    hatch run python src/build.py --output "/Library/Application Support/KeyShot Studio/Scripts/Submit to AWS Deadline Cloud.py"
    ```
-3. Test your changes by running the submitter in KeyShot
+4. Test your changes by running the submitter in KeyShot

 #### Running Tests